elixir-crawly/crawly/documentation/configuration.md

 default: false

 Enables or disables file logging.
+If set to `true`, make sure to add `:logger_file_backend` https://github.com/onkel-dirtus/logger_file_backend#loggerfilebackend as a dependency to your project.

 ### port :: pos_integer()